zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   ```

 * Now that all nodes are ready, you will deploy the AKS control management and the target cluster to your Azure Stack HCI using this [PowerShell script](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks_stack_hci/powershell/aks_hci_deploy.ps1).
 Edit the file to provide the environment variables that match the parameters of your environment:

+  * **vnetName:** the name of the vnet to host your AKS on HCI deployment.
+  * **vSwitchName:** the name of the external virtual switch to connect the virtual machines to.
+If you already have an external switch on the host, you should pass the name of the switch here.
+To get the name of your available switches run the command _Get-VMSwitch_.
-  * **vipPoolStart:** first IP address for the cluster VIP Pool
+  * **vipPoolStart:** first IP address for the cluster VIP Pool.
+The IP addresses in the VIP pool will be used for the API Server and for Kubernetes services.
-  * **vipPoolEnd:** last IP address for the cluster VIP Pool
+  * **vipPoolEnd:** last IP address for the cluster VIP Pool.
+The IP addresses in the VIP pool will be used for the API Server and for Kubernetes services.
+  * **k8sNodeIpPoolStart:** The start IP address of a VM pool.
+The address must be in range of the subnet.
+  * **k8sNodeIpPoolEnd:** The end IP address of a VM pool.
+The address must be in range of the subnet.
+  * **ipAddressPrefix:** The address prefix to use for Static IP assignment.
+  * **gateway:** The IP address of the default gateway of the subnet.
+  * **dnsServers:**  An array of IP addresses pointing to the DNS servers to be used for the subnet, you should provide at least one.
   * **imageDir:** path to the directory where AKS on Azure Stack HCI will store its VHD images, provide a shared path or SMB for multinode
-  * **cloudConfigLocation:** path to the directory where the cloud agent will store its configuration, provide a shared path or SMB for multi-node
+  * **cloudConfigLocation:** path to the directory where the cloud agent will store its configuration, provide a shared path or SMB for multi-node.
-  * **vnetName:** the name of the virtual switch to connect the virtual machines to.
-If you already have an external switch on the host, you should pass the name of the switch here.
   * **clusterName:** a name for your AKS cluster, **must be lowercase**.
   * **controlPlaneNodeCount:** number of nodes for your control plane, should be an odd number 1, 3 or 5.
-  * **linuxNodeCount:** number of Linux node VMs for your cluster, if you do not need Linux nodes input 0.
+  * **linuxNodeCount:** number of Linux node VMs for your cluster.
   * **windowsNodeCount:** number of Windows node VMs for your cluster, if you do not need Windows nodes input 0.
   * **resourceGroup:** resource group to connect your Azure Arc enabled Kubernetes cluster.
   * **location:** Azure region to connect your Azure Arc enabled Kubernetes cluster.